shanhuiyang/TypeScript-MERN-Starter/README.md

 Finally, navigate to [http://localhost:3000](http://localhost:3000) and you should see the template being served and rendered locally!

+For mobile part, navigate to [http://localhost:19002](http://localhost:19002) and you will see the Expo DevTool page.
+From that page you can easily start your app for both Android and iOS easiy.
+For more detail of prerequisite please refer to [Installation](https://docs.expo.io/versions/v34.0.0/introduction/installation/) of Expo document.

 # Motivation

 Up to 2019, React is the most popular front-end framework.